braican/starterkit-wordpress/README.md

 The Javascript is organized in the following way (all file paths are relative to the theme path, unless otherwise noted):

-* Individual modules are located inside the `js/arsenal` directory.
-The templated scripts are located in the `js/arsenal/available` subdirectory; *these should not be edited inside an individual project*.
-Use the `setup.json` file (located in the project root) to choose which of these modules you'll need for this project, and the `gulp build-scripts` command to copy the appropriate modules into the working directory.
-This will build a `js/arsenal/enabled` directory, which will contain all project-specific js modules.
-Modules inside the `js/arsenal/enabled` directory can be edited where appropriate for the project.
+* Available javascript modules are located in the `_arsenal/js` directory.
+Use the `setup.json` file in the webroot to choose which of these modules (if any) you'll need for this project, and run the `gulp build-arsenal` command.
+This will place the activated modules inside the theme at `js/arsenal`.
 * All third-party plugins that stand alone from a standardized module pattern should go in the `js/plugins.js` file.
 * All project-specific scripts and front-end code should go into the `js/main.js` file.
 * Upon running the `gulp opt-js` task, a `js/production.js` file will be built, and a minified version will be placed into the `js/build` directory.